Northwestern Syria offensive (April–June 2015): Syrian Army counter-offensive

 On 2 May, SAA units, backed by Hezbollah, launched a counter-attack and recaptured three villages in the al-Ghaab Plain: Al-Misheek, Al-Ziyarah and Tall Waset.
 The clashes resulted in the death of at least five rebels and five Hezbollah fighters.
 Military sources additionally stated that Syrian government troops seized a part of Qastoun.
 The aim of the counter-offensive was to hold and further reinforce supply routes towards Idlib province.

 The next day, Syrian government troops advanced around Tall Ma'er tab'i, after an attempted rebel attack was repelled and captured the nearby Tall SyriaTel hill.
 Government forces also said they advanced from Ghanya towards Eshtabraq.
 In addition, pro-government sources said the SAA started an operation to encircle the rebel-held Al-Sirmaniyah.

 On 4 May, the seventh rebel attack in seven days on the National Hospital was repelled, according to pro-government sources.
 Rebel forces continued attacking Ariha and Mastouma, as well as Ankawi and Ghab in an attempt to cut off the M4 highway linking Latakia to Idlib and Aleppo, forcing SAA units to defend a weak 30-mile W-shaped defensive line.
 Rebels reportedly advanced in the Hosh Msibin and Bothayna areas after they destroyed two tanks and recaptured Tal SyrianTel.

 On 6 May, government forces launched an attack on the al-Alawin checkpoint and rebels positions on the hills surrounding Frikka, while the Syrian Air Force conducted more than 50 air raids in the area.
 Government troops (including non-Syrian militia) advanced in this area.
 Meanwhile, rebels claimed to have captured the last hill near Ariha, Tal Ma'ar Tab'i, while the Syrian Arab Army stated the rebel attack on the hill was repelled before nightfall.

 On 7 May, the Syrian Army claimed the Tiger Forces managed to recapture the sugar plant near Jisr al-Shughur, after seizing the village of Qarta.
 Also, 20 airstrikes were reported while the rebels managed to destroy two tanks and another vehicle during clashes around al-Alawin checkpoint and Frikka hills, where it was later reported by the military that the Army captured both the al-Alawin checkpoint and Malta Hill.
 According to the SOHR, 14 government soldiers and officers, including the Syrian Brigadier General Kemal Dib, were killed in Jisr al-Shughur.
-The next day, government forces were confirmed to had seized three points between the al-Alawin checkpoint and Frikka hills, while 24 airstrikes were reported.
+The next day, government forces were confirmed to have seized three points between the al-Alawin checkpoint and Frikka hills, while 24 airstrikes were reported.
 Two of the locations were the villages of Frikka Al-Abeed and Sheikh Elias, while the third was reportedly Al-Karnaza.